bridge-core/bridge-core.github.io/content/docs/extension-docs/extension-manifest.md

 **Type: Object**

 The contribute files field is used to install files or folders into the project when the extension is installed.
-This should be used to install custom components and commands to the `BP/commands` and `BP/components` folder.
+This can be used to install custom components and commands to the `BP/commands` and `BP/components` folder.

 You can add individual files like this: